 Directly opposite “Bloom” is this mural by Arturo Morales Romero and Rryuhn Dotson (who also collaborated on the mural showcased at the start of this tour).
 This piece depicts members of the community admiring portraits of significant historical figures.

-Continue north on Kalamazoo a few hundred feet to the light at Hall St. Turn left (west) on Hall St. and follow it about one mile to just past the Jefferson Ave. intersection.
+Continue north on Kalamazoo a few hundred feet to the light at Hall St. Turn left (west) and travel one-tenth of a mile to Neland Ave.
+Turn left (north).

 “[They] Teach us to speak up for Yourself”